mbednarek360/MNEvolution/README.md

 # MNEvolution

-### Genetic learning algorithm based on generating and mutating nodes trained of of matricies.
+### Genetic learning algorithm based on generating and mutating nodes trained off of matricies.

 #### ⚠Still in alpha, can be very buggy and unoptomized.
 Updates will come.⚠️